mlflow/mlflow/docs/source/llms/transformers/guide/index.rst

 Limitations of PEFT Models in MLflow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Since the model saving/loading behavior for PEFT models is similar to that with ``save_pretrained=False``, :ref:`the same caveats <caveats-of-save-pretrained>` apply to PEFT models.
+Since the model saving/loading behavior for PEFT models is similar to that of ``save_pretrained=False``, :ref:`the same caveats <caveats-of-save-pretrained>` apply to PEFT models.
 For example, the base model weight may be deleted or become private in the HuggingFace Hub, and PEFT models cannot be registered to the legacy Databricks Workspace Model Registry.

 To save the base model weight for PEFT models, you can use the :py:func:`mlflow.transformers.persist_pretrained_model()` API.
 This will download the base model weight from the HuggingFace Hub and save it to the artifact location, updating the metadata of the given PEFT model.
 Please refer to :ref:`this section <persist-pretrained-guide>` for the detailed usage of this API.